 Within the diagnostic phase, we start with Alex Lopez the digital series, this time analyzing the powerful Digital Selling Index tool.

-Until now, previous chapters of offline diagnosis have addressed the external feedback, with long boring Noemí Vico.
-In internal feedback, This is tool D.I.S.C. with long boring Virginia Guisasola, yes, testing of 16 Personalities with long boring Helena Casas, and Crystal test with long boring Nilton Navarro.
+Until now, previous chapters of offline diagnosis have addressed the external feedback, With Naomi Vico.
+In internal feedback, The Tool D.I.S.C.
+With Virginia Guisasola, The testing of 16 Personalities With Helena Casas, and the Crystal test With Nilton Navarro.

-If you have little time, here's a video summary (by the way, recorded before confinement by covid19):
+If you're short on time, here's a video summary (By the way, recorded before confinement by covid19):

-In other words, companies and brands do not exist, are realities imagined by humans to organize ourselves better, to create hierarchies, processes and, the most important, value chains.
+In other words, companies and brands do not exist, are realities imagined by humans to organize ourselves better, to create hierarchies, processes and, the most important thing, value chains.

-For a long time, those brands and companies communicated with their consumers in a monologue format, with non-personalized messages, unhumanized.
+For a long time, those brands and companies communicated with their consumers in a monologue format, with unsed personalized messages, unhumanized.
 That has made our trust in each other, and especially our confidence in their messages, down to a 33% according to the Nielsen Online Customer Survey 2016.

-Instead, the same source states that we rely on a 90% in recommendations from people like us.
-This context favors that enterprise-client relationships must be moved to the person-to-person level to succeed in an environment such as the current liquid economy, mistrust in the political class, volatility, Uncertainty, complexity and ambiguity.
+On the other, the same source states that we rely on a 90% in recommendations from people like us.
+This context favors that enterprise-client relationships must be moved to the person-to-person level to succeed in an environment such as the current liquid economy, mistrust in the political class, Volatility, Uncertainty, complexity and ambiguity.

 If trust is passed on from person to person, we should also keep in mind that not all professionals convey confidence with the same intensity.

-According to the prestigious annual barometer Edelman Trust, the technical experts and regular employees convey more confidence than CEOs and steering committees.
-There are exceptions, of course, but the differences remain noticeable.
+According to the prestigious annual barometer Edelman Trust, The technical experts and regular employees convey more confidence than CEOs and steering committees.
+There are exceptions, Of course, but the differences remain remarkable.